Qissat Dhi'l-Qarnayn: Journeys

 After this, he begins his world-travels, covering islands and crossing distances in days what takes others a year.
-The first island Dhulqarnayn reaches has a castle made of red, white, and green marble, and is composed of a whirling bottom section that cannot be entered and an upper section that also begins to whirl when approached.
-Dhulqarnayn constructs a replica of this castle that enables him enter the fortress, in which he finds a locked chest containing a tablet created by a pre-Adamic race known as the Yanuni that prophesies of the coming of Muhammad centuries later.
-In Egypt, he builds the city of Alexandria (Iskendariyya in Arabic).
+The first island Dhu'l-Qarnayn reaches has a castle made of red, white, and green marble, and is composed of a whirling bottom section that cannot be entered and an upper section that also begins to whirl when approached.
+Dhu'l-Qarnayn constructs a replica of this castle that enables him enter the fortress, in which he finds a locked chest containing a tablet created by a pre-Adamic race known as the Yanuni that prophesies of the coming of Muhammad centuries later.
+In Egypt, he builds the city of Alexandria (Iskandariyya in Arabic).
 After describing this, the story states that his Greek name is Alexander and that his Arabic name is Ahmad b.
 Asas.
-In Africa, Dhulqarnayn encounters a dogheaded peoples who wear skins and are not Muslim.
+In Africa, Dhu'l-Qarnayn encounters a dogheaded peoples who wear skins and are not Muslim.
 When he encounters the Ethiopians, they inform him that they are descendants of Kush, the grandson of Noah, who had migrated there.
-They agree to become believers and testify to God's unity in accordance with Dhulqarnayn's ultimatum of war otherwise (to which he presents all peoples he encounters), and Dhulqarnayn is also described as replacing their practice of eating the dead with burying them.
-In the Land of Darkness, Dhulqarnayn encounters the prophet al-Khidr.
-Before his death, Dhulqarnayn becomes the first to perform the hajj and circumambulate the Kaaba in Mecca.
+They agree to become believers and testify to God's unity in accordance with Dhu'l-Qarnayn's ultimatum of war otherwise (to which he presents all peoples he encounters), and Dhu'l-Qarnayn is also described as replacing their practice of eating the dead with burying them.
+In the Land of Darkness, Dhu'l-Qarnayn encounters the prophet al-Khidr.
+Before his death, Dhu'l-Qarnayn becomes the first to perform the hajj and circumambulate the Kaaba in Mecca.
 During his journeys, he would come to conquer Persia, India, China, and Europe.

 Death

-After circumambulating the Kaaba, Dhulqarnayn dies in Mecca.
-Three other versions of Dhulqarnayn's death are also recorded in the Qissat, which is noted for its refusal to smooth over the disagreements in the reports it is familiar with, but instead typically presents several versions of narratives.
-In a second version of Dhulqarnayn's death, Dhulqarnayn's body is buried in a Temple of Apollo.
-In the third version, Dhulqarnayn dies in Jerusalem, which is referred to as "Bayt al-muqaddas" in the story.
-In the fourth version, Dhulqarnayn dies in Dawma al-Jandal, located in the al-Jawf province of Saudi Arabia near the border with Jordan.
-After Dhulqarnayn dies, the author of the Qissat argues that despite his appearance in the Qur'an, first performance of the hajj, and conquering of the world, Dhulqarnayn should not be considered a prophet, therefore diverging from other works of the qisas genre where Dhulqarnayn is viewed as a minor prophet in the long-line of pre-Islamic sages.
-Dhulqarnayn's passing is also preceded by him preparing his mother to accept his death (expanding on a narrative originating in the third-century Alexander Romance) into which this text contains a rare introspection into Muslim women's culture.
+After circumambulating the Kaaba, Dhu'l-Qarnayn dies in Mecca.
+Three other versions of Dhu'l-Qarnayn's death are also recorded in the Qissat, which is noted for its refusal to smooth over the disagreements in the reports it is familiar with, but instead typically presents several versions of narratives.
+In a second version of Dhu'l-Qarnayn's death, Dhu'l-Qarnayn's body is buried in a Temple of Apollo.
+In the third version, Dhu'l-Qarnayn dies in Jerusalem, which is referred to as "Bayt al-muqaddas" in the story.
+In the fourth version, Dhu'l-Qarnayn dies in Dawma al-Jandal, located in the al-Jawf province of Saudi Arabia near the border with Jordan.
+After Dhu'l-Qarnayn dies, the author of the Qissat argues that despite his appearance in the Qur'an, first performance of the hajj, and conquering of the world, Dhu'l-Qarnayn should not be considered a prophet, therefore diverging from other works of the qisas genre where Dhu'l-Qarnayn is viewed as a minor prophet in the long-line of pre-Islamic sages.
+Dhu'l-Qarnayn's passing is also preceded by him preparing his mother to accept his death (expanding on a narrative originating in the third-century Alexander Romance) into which this text contains a rare introspection into Muslim women's culture.